koenrane/KR-new-site/content/instrumental-convergence-for-realistic-agent-objectives.md

 This kind of argument assumes that (`the set of utility functions we might specify`) is closed under permutation.
 This is unrealistic, because practically speaking we reward agents based off of observed features of the agent's environment.

 For example, Pac-Man eats dots and gains points.
 A football AI scores a touchdown and gains points.
 A robot hand [solves a Rubik's cube and gains points](https://arxiv.org/pdf/1910.07113.pdf).
-But most _permutations_ of these objectives are implausible because they're high-entropy, they're very complex, they assign high reward to one state and low reward to another state without a simple generating rule that grounds out in observed features.
+But most _permutations_ of these objectives are implausible because they're high-entropy, they're complex, they assign high reward to one state and low reward to another state without a simple generating rule that grounds out in observed features.
 Practical objective specification doesn't allow that many degrees of freedom in what states get what reward.

 I explore how instrumental convergence works in this case.
 I also walk through how these new results retrodict the fact that [instrumental convergence basically disappears for agents with utility functions over action-observation histories](/power-seeking-beyond-MDPs).